Secret Avengers: Volume 1

 The Secret Avengers later have to deal with the fact that someone resembling Nick Fury is shown to be working for the Shadow Council.
-The real Fury confirms that what they are seeing is a self aware LMD modified by Jake Fury.
+The real Fury confirms that what they are seeing is a self aware Life Model Decoy modified by Jake Fury.
 S.H.I.E.L.D. was going to destroy the LMD, but he was rescued by the Shadow Council and given the name Max.
 Some other operatives in the "Shadow Council" are an immortal named Aloysius Thorndrake and former Golden Age hero John Steele.

 Shang-Chi offers himself as bait in order to capture his immortal father, Zheng Zu, who needs the blood of a relative to stay alive.
 Ant-Man accidentally foils that plan, but later the team falls into a trap where Carter is kidnapped.
 Shang-chi volunteers to exchange himself for her, but during the exchange Moon Knight disguises himself as a Shadow Council guard.
 He is able to lead the team to stop the sacrificial ceremony.
 John Steele is apprehended and Captain America is able to delve into his memories and figures out that because of his actions during a WW2 mission, John Steele ended up getting kidnapped and brain washed by the Shadow Council.

 During the Fear Itself Crossover, the Secret Avengers are summoned to defend Washington DC.
 Beast meets with an old congressman friend, who turns out to be an Omega-level mutant, who can animate statues, then has Abraham Lincoln from the Lincoln Memorial and dinosaurs from the National Museum of Natural History fight off Nazis.
 In issue 14 we get Valkyrie's origin story, about how she defended her love during a battle and Odin made her an immortal.
 She then leads a groups of soldiers in battle.